-Selection and procedure for nomination and appointment of Directors industry and strategy of the Company.
+Selection and procedure for nomination and appointment of Directors

+The Nomination and Remuneration Committee is responsible for developing competency requirements for the Board based on the industry and strategy of the Company.
 The Board composition analysis reflects in-depth understanding of the Company, including its strategies, environment, operations, financial condition and compliance requirements.